uri-library-data-services/iassist-preview/content/blog/bad-data-examples-appeal.md

 misuse numeric data?
 I have a faculty member who would like to use such examples to demonstrate to her students the importance of numeracy in real life.
-I have a few examples but suspect others of you may stash this kind of thing in a \"Can you believe this?!\" kind of folder.
+I have a few examples but suspect others of you may stash this kind of thing in a "Can you believe this?!" kind of folder.
 If you would be willing to share citations with me, I would very much appreciate it.
-This could be opening a floodgate, I realize, so let\'s say English-language stories that have appeared in the last year.
+This could be opening a floodgate, I realize, so let's say English-language stories that have appeared in the last year.

 Thanks!"